influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 * [`--auth0-client-id`](/chronograf/v1.4/administration/configuration/#auth0-client-id)
 * [`--auth0-client-secret`](/chronograf/v1.4/administration/configuration/#auth0-client-secret)

-#### Optional Auth0 Organizations
+#### Optional Auth0 organizations

-Auth0 can be customized to operators' requirements, so it has no official concept of an "organization."
+Auth0 can be customized to the operator's requirements, so it has no official concept of an "organization."
-Organizations are supported in Chronograf using a lightweight "app_metadata" key that can be inserted into Auth0 users' profiles automatically or manually.
+Organizations are supported in Chronograf using a lightweight `app_metadata` key that can be inserted into Auth0 user profiles automatically or manually.

-To assign a user to an organization, add an "organization" key to the user's "app_metadata" field with the value corresponding to the user's organization.
+To assign a user to an organization, add an `organization` key to the user `app_metadata` field with the value corresponding to the user's organization.
-For example, we can assign the user Marty McFly to the "time-travelers" organization by setting the "app_metadata" to `{"organization": "time-travelers"}`.
+For example, we can assign the user Marty McFly to the "time-travelers" organization by setting `app_metadata` to `{"organization": "time-travelers"}`.
-This can be done either manually by an operator or automatically through the use of an [Auth0 Rule](https://auth0.com/docs/rules/metadata-in-rules#updating-app_metadata) or a [pre-user registration Auth0 Hook](https://auth0.com/docs/hooks/extensibility-points/pre-user-registration)
+This can be done either manually by an operator or automatically through the use of an [Auth0 Rule](https://auth0.com/docs/rules/metadata-in-rules#updating-app_metadata) or a [pre-user registration Auth0 Hook](https://auth0.com/docs/hooks/extensibility-points/pre-user-registration).

-Next, you will need to set Chronograf's [`AUTH0_ORGS`](/chronograf/v1.4/administration/configuration/#auth0-client-secret) environment variable to a comma-separated list of the allowed organizations.
+Next, you will need to set the Chronograf [`AUTH0_ORGS`](/chronograf/v1.4/administration/configuration/#auth0-client-secret) environment variable to a comma-separated list of the allowed organizations.
-For example, if you have one group of users with an "organization" key set to "biffs-gang" and another group with an "organization" key set to "time-travelers" you can permit access to both with the environment variable: `AUTH0_ORGS=biffs-gang,time-travelers`.
+    For example, if you have one group of users with an `organization` key set to `biffs-gang` and another group with an `organization` key set to `time-travelers`, you can permit access to both with this environment variable: `AUTH0_ORGS=biffs-gang,time-travelers`.

-An `--auth0-organizations` command line switch is also available.
-However, it is limited to a single organization and does not accept a comma-separated list like its environment variable equivalent.
+An `--auth0-organizations` command line switch is also available, but it is limited to a single organization and does not accept a comma-separated list like its environment variable equivalent.

-### Generic Provider
+### Generic

 #### Creating OAuth Application using your own provider

-The generic OAuth2 provider is very similar to the Github provider, but, you are able to set your own authentication, token, and API URLs.
+The generic OAuth2 provider is very similar to the GitHub provider, but, you are able to set your own authentication, token, and API URLs.
 The callback URL path will be `/oauth/generic/callback`.
 So, if your Chronograf is hosted at `https://localhost:8888` then the full callback URL would be  `https://localhost:8888/oauth/generic/callback`.